 - Security measures

-(d) Regulations.
-(1) In accordance with the general regulations in 165.23 of this part, entry into or movement within this zone by any person or vessel is Start Printed Page 33690prohibited unless authorized by the Captain of the Port (COTP), Boston or the COTP's designated representative.
+(1) In accordance with the general regulations in section 165.23 of this part, entry into or movement within this zone is prohibited unless authorized by the Captain of the Port Boston.

 Captain, U.S. Coast Guard, Captain of the Port, Boston, Massachusetts.